 Advantages of sleeping in a height tent

 In the height tent you sleep in an environment with less oxygen.
 Normally there is 20.9% oxygen in the air.
 In an altitude tent that is set on the generator at an altitude of 2500m, the oxygen percentage is only 15.5%.
 Your body responds to this by making more red blood cells, among other things.
 The usefulness of sleeping at height has been proven by scientific research.
 Mountain climbers also have good experiences with the use of simulated altitude before they actually start performing at altitude.

-Increasing oxygen transport, oxygen uptake and glucose uptake in muscles and organs are the most important results of this form of 'Live High, Train Low' altitude training.
+Increased oxygen transport, oxygen uptake and glucose absorption in muscles and organs are the main results of this form of 'Live High, Train Low' altitude training.

 A few high cabins can be reached via a cabin path, and therefore extremely suitable as an acclimatization and walk-in tour.
 But then you have to spend the night there, otherwise you will not acclimatize sufficiently.
 For example, you can walk to the Rothornhut (3198 m) in the Swiss Valais.
 Or to Cabane de Tracuit (3256 m), also in Wallis, but closer to Mont Blanc.
 Surf the internet, and you will find many more cabins.
 Note that the route to the hut does not run over the glacier or has other difficulties, for example a part via ferrata.